ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-03-06-ordering-my-solar-system.md

 ## Selecting the best matching solar panels for the given space

-Picking the right solar panels was not easy because a lot of parameters have to be considered: the available space, the angle of the solar panels (fixed or flexible) and of course the hours of daily sunshine.
-Especially the later is hard to specify because it further depends on the location (north vs. south), the season (winter vs. summer) and of course the daily weather (cloudy vs. sunny).
+Picking the right solar panels was not easy, because a lot of parameters had to be considered: the available space, the angle of the solar panels (fixed or flexible) and of course the hours of daily sunshine.
+Especially the latter is hard to specify because it further depends on the location (north vs. south), the season (winter vs. summer) and of course the daily weather (cloudy vs. sunny).
 Based on climate statistics and reports I found online, I assumed that a solar panel with 100Wp would deliver about 500Wh a day from spring to autumn.
 So my overall energy consumption of 1900Wh correlates with a 1900 / 5 = 380Wp solar panel setup.

 The rack and the two windows in the roof of my van forced me to use the space on top of the alcove.
 I picked three mono-crystalline panels that would cover as much space as possible: two [100Wp panels](https://www.offgridtec.com/generatoren/solarmodule/12v-24v-solarmodule/offgridtecr-100w-mono-solarpanel-12v.html) (540mm x 1200mm) and one [150Wp panel](https://www.offgridtec.com/offgridtecr-150w-mono-12v-solarpanel.html) (1340mm x 67mm).